lawrencelm/eye-mouse/README.md

 - Intro:

-An eye mouse that allows people to use their computers just by moving eyes.
-The computer's webcam identifies and tracks those movements, allowing the cursor to follow them.
-It works as a chrome extension.
+Imagine hacking during an entire hackathon without even touching your computer.
+Well, with our chrome extension, you can do it.
+It's an eye mouse and keyboard that allows people to use their computers just by moving their eyes.
+Our chrome extension uses the webcam to accurately track your eye's movements and use them to move the mouse cursor and the keyboard.
+It is simple to use, easy, cross-platform, convenient and revolutionary.
+One of the several applications it can have is to allow people with disabilities to use computers easily.

 - Applications: